 Governmental Accountant Duties

-Government finance jobs demand a strong working knowledge of applicable tax codes and policies.
+Government accounting jobs demand a strong working knowledge of applicable tax codes and policies.
 Accountants work within those tax codes to ensure both internal and external compliance.

 Depending on which type of agency they work for, government accountants may perform different job duties.
 The list below highlights five key job tasks for this career.